Choosing to File a Complaint

 - Medical assistance, including information about preserving evidence.

-- Referrals to on and off campus resources, including victim advocates, mental health services and counseling.
+- Referrals to on- and off-campus resources, including victim advocates and counseling.

 A no-contact directive is an administrative action to prevent contact between two or more individuals on campus.
-The scope of no-contact directives are determined on a case-by-case basis, but can include in-person contact or contact through electronic means or a third party.
+The scope of a no-contact directive is determined on a case-by-case basis, but can include in-person contact or contact through electronic means or a third party.
 A no-contact directive should not be confused with a protective order, which is issued by the courts.

 Sometimes people who have experienced sexual misconduct or gender discrimination, or who have witnessed it, want to alert the university without becoming part of an investigation.
-Only students are able to make an anonymous report.
+Only students are able to make an anonymous report to the Title IX Coordinator.
 Anonymous reports can provide information about high-risk areas, so we can target communications and training where it is particularly needed.
 But there may not be enough information to pursue an investigation that leads to disciplinary action.
 We encourage you to provide as much information as you can.

 Requests for Confidentiality